OWASP/owasp-mastg/tools/android/MASTG-TOOL-0015.md

 #### Option 2: Connect to the phone via USB

 In some scenarios, connecting to the device over the network may not be viable.
-In these scenarios, we can leverage `adb`'s port-forwarding capabilities to establish a connection over USB.
+In these scenarios, you can leverage `adb`'s port-forwarding capabilities to establish a connection over USB.

 First, you need to set up a suitable port forward so that your PC can connect to a TCP socket opened by the Agent inside the emulator, or on the device.
 By default, drozer uses port 31415